 It’s a good idea to ask serious candidates to provide a few references.
 Talking to an agent’s former clients will provide insights into their working style.
 It’s possible for an agent to be charming in the interview, and then you learn from previous clients that they’ve dropped the ball in the past.

 Speaking directly with candidates will help you learn more about each agent’s experience, approach, and demeanor.
-Real estate agents are people, not robots, so you should be comfortable working with them.
+Real estate agents are people, too, so you should be comfortable working with them.

-Whether you’re buying or selling, Pessin says there are some general questions you should ask any real estate agent.
+Whether you’re buying or selling, Pessin says there are some general questions you should ask real estate agents.

 “Questions should include basic items like whether they are full time or part time, years in the business, number of homes sold annually, and what percentage of their business is buyers vs. sellers,” he says.
-“Beyond these, you should ask more probing questions around the menu and level of services they provide customers.
-Will they be your primary point of contact, or will you be working with other members of their team?
-And, of course, what fees will you be responsible for paying for their services, as they tend to vary by market.”
+“Beyond these, you should ask more probing questions around the menu and level of services they provide customers.”

 Questions to ask a real estate agent when you’re buying

-- How much experience do you have representing the buyer?
+- How much experience do you have representing buyers?

 - Do you have any specialties?